garfix/nli-go/doc/remarks.md

+# 2020-09-16

+Some remarks on SEMPRE:

+Names: in the tutorial it suggests creating a lexicon for the names of the entity in the database.
+Apparantly this lexicon is hand-written.
+This is a huge amount of work.
+And I would ask: why not use the names in the database directly?

+Relations: in the tutorial the relations used to compose the logical form are taken directly from Freebase.
+This makes the grammar domain-specific.
+It is a semantic grammar that is bound to a single database.
+Tieing domain logic to database representation can be cumbersome, since database representation has a different responsibility than domain logic.
+In a database, efficient storage is important.
+For domain logic, human reasoning is important.
+It is better to separate these right away.

+Interactive mode: I really like SEMPRE's interactive mode.
+It allows you to interact with the system without having to start it each time.
+This works very well in a terminal.
+I'd like to copy that.

 # 2020-09-14

 Started the application 'expressions', because I am reading about [SEMPRE](https://github.com/percyliang/sempre/blob/master/TUTORIAL.md) and I wanted to know what the expressions example looked like in NLI-GO.